Frequently Asked

 Note that for schools applying to implement EarlyBird for the 18 month grant period, EarlyBird will be administered two times in SY23-24 and three times in SY24-25.
 Schools applying to implement EarlyBird for SY24-25 only will assess three times (beginning of year, middle of year, and end of year).

-Can EarlyBird be administered in multiple sittings?
+EarlyBird can be administered 1:1 or in small groups.

 Yes, EarlyBird can be completed in one sitting or multiple sittings; the app automatically saves progress and auto-scores all completed subtests.
 Teachers also have the option of picking and choosing which games/subtests to give (unlocked mode), thereby giving the teacher flexibility in administration.
 Teachers will receive further guidance in the Training and Launch live webinar.